 \section{Pessimistic Optimization}

 Suppose that we want to find list $A_{*, X}$ in \eqref{eq:optimal list} but $V(A, X)$ is unknown.
-Then the most straightforward approach is to estimate it and choose the best list according to the estimate.
-As an example, let $\hat{V}(A, X)$ be a \emph{maximum likelihood estimate (MLE)} of $V(A, X)$.
-Then the best empirically-estimated list in context $X$ would be
+Then, the most straightforward approach is to estimate it and choose the best list according to the estimate.
+As an example, let $\hat{V}(A, X)$ be the \emph{maximum likelihood estimate (MLE)} of $V(A, X)$.
+Then the best empirically-estimated list in context $X$ is